Writer/Surfer

 Key Features: Mips, Zonal Koroyd, triple-certified, Boa fit system, headlamp routing

-Pros: Extremely light, absolute minimalist, great fit
+Pros: Lightweight but protective, very minimalist, great fit

 Cons: No ear pads, no rear goggle securing mechanism